mortoray/interview.codes/README.md

 # Interview.Codes Classes

-Code for courses offered by [Interview.Codes](https://interview.codes/).
+On my site [Interview.Codes](https://interview.codes/), I offer several courses for interview preparation.
+As part of the course I provide sample implementations to the algorithsm discussed.
+That code is stored here.

-You can find the courses on my [SkillShare profile](https://www.skillshare.com/r/profile/Edaqa-Mortoray/8551496).
+You can take all of my courses on [SkillShare profile](https://www.skillshare.com/r/profile/Edaqa-Mortoray/8551496).

 # Python Virtual Environment